 Create your brand value proposition

-After defining your target audience, think about the value your solution will bring to your customers.
-A compelling and provable value proposition that you can easily convey is a sure-fire way to stand out from the market rivals.
+After defining your target audience, consider the value your solution will bring your customers.
+A compelling and provable value proposition that you can easily convey is a surefire way to stand out from the market rivals.